 I am a Canadian student and have not taken the SAT or ACT; do I need to take it?

 Canadian students who have not taken the SAT or ACT in high school are not required to take it.

 Do Canadian students qualify for financial aid?

 SUNY Optometry does not offer financial aid for Canadian students.
 Canadian students applying for financial aid are required to contact the Canadian Student Loan Program directly for information and applications.

 Life at SUNY FAQs

 Is tutoring available?

 The Office for Student Affairs administers a peer program to assist students in their academic studies through individual and group tutorials.
 Students are urged to seek tutoring as soon as the need is recognized, or if recommended by faculty to do so.

 Is counseling available to students?

 The Office for Student Affairs is available to all students for personal and academic counseling.
 An additional referral service is available for particular assistance in the New York City area.

 Living in New York City FAQs

 How will I get around?

 Most students leave their cars behind and navigate the city on foot and with the help of hundreds of miles of subways and bus routes that connect every corner of the city.
 Eighteen of the City’s 24 subway lines are located within a few blocks of the College.

 What is housing like in New York City?

 SUNY Optometry offers incoming students all of the support they need to find affordable, safe and student-friendly housing.
 Although SUNY Optometry does not maintain housing facilities, a Student Housing Committee is created every year with the main goal of helping new incoming students with housing arrangements.
-The Student Housing Committee organizes Housing Day in early July, when any student looking for housing is encouraged to visit the College to receive valuable information on how and where to look for housing in the New York City area.
+The Student Housing Committee organizes Housing Day in June, when any student looking for housing is encouraged to visit the College to receive valuable information on how and where to look for housing in the New York City area.
 During Housing Day, students set their priorities regarding cost, space, distance and area, and the Student Housing Committee assists the students in locating and securing suitable housing to meet students’ specific needs.